ivankulman/ivankulman/README.md

 - 👋 Hi, I’m @ivankulman
 - 👀 I’m interested in TM1, Python, IoT
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to work with ESP8266 and ESP32.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on TM1 and Python projects
-- 📫 How to reach me ...

 <!---
 ivankulman/ivankulman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.